These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Japanese Painted Fern

-The delicate fronds of Japanese painted fern are silver and burgundy, making it an elegant addition to the shade garden.
+The delicate fronds of the Japanese painted fern are silver and burgundy, making it an elegant and slightly dramatic addition to the shade garden.
 It needs full shade but will tolerate some morning sun.
 It's deer-resistant.

 Related Story: 17 Indoor Blooming Plants Even Beginners Can Keep Alive